 Learn about the vibrant and changing world of visual storytelling through comics, storyboards, illustrations and graphic novels.

-This series of online workshops is a chance to explore the art of building stories through text and image.
+Explore the art of building stories through text and image during this series of online workshops.
 Each workshop includes creative drawing prompts, class discussions and tailored feedback.
 Together, we will look at the construction of graphic narratives–from woodcuts to webcomics–developing our own projects along the way.

 The teaching develops organically with each module over the course of the year, but if you start mid-year you will be guided into the overall process.